A stable implementation of a data-driven scale-aware mesoscale parameterization: Experiments in the NeverWorld2 (NW2) configuration

 The snapshots of the depth-integrated KE are shown in Figure \ref{fig:NW2_snapshot}.
-Both parameterized models (ZB20-Smooth and ZB20-Reynolds) considerably energize the eddies in all parts of the domain compared to the unparameterized model and in accordance with the high-resolution simulation.
-The major difference with the high-resolution simulation is the presence of strong coherent eddies near the western boundary in parameterized models (Figure \ref{fig:NW2_snapshot}(b,c)).
-Presumably, the attenuation function (Eq. \eqref{eq:Klower_attenuation}) was needed to bound the growth of these and similar eddies.
-However, we mention that it is difficult to track how a particular eddy contributes to the development of numerical instabilities.
+The filtered ZB20 models considerably energize the eddies in all parts of the domain compared to the unparameterized model and in accordance with the high-resolution simulation.
+The simulation with the YBSZ24 parameterization is also successful at increasing the KE throughout the domain, with only small differences compared to the ZB20-based parameterized simulations.
+The major difference between the coarse parameterized models and the high-resolution simulation is the presence of coherent eddies near the western boundary (Figure \ref{fig:NW2_snapshot}(b,c,d)), including in the YBSZ24 parametrized simulation.
+Presumably, the attenuation function (Eq. \eqref{eq:Klower_attenuation}) was needed to bound the growth of these and similar eddies in the filtered ZB20 models.
+However, tracking how a particular eddy growth contributes to the development of numerical instabilities is difficult.

-The largest contribution to the APE is from the isopycnal slopes in the Drake Passage ($60^{o}S 40^{o}S$).
-In Figure \ref{fig:NW2_Drake}, we show the layer interfaces between isopycnal layers in this region.
-The mesoscale eddies extract the potential energy from the mean flow and act to flatten the isopycnals.
-The coarse unparameterized model resolves the mesoscale eddies poorly, and consequently, its isopycnals are too steep (Figure \ref{fig:NW2_Drake}(a)).
-Both parameterizations (ZB20-Smooth and ZB20-Reynolds) result in reducing the potential energy and better reproducing of the isopycnals in the Drake Passage (Figure \ref{fig:NW2_Drake}(b,c)).
-The ZB20-Reynolds parameterization is slightly more accurate in the upper layers, while the ZB20-Smooth is slightly more accurate near the northern boundary of the Drake Passage.
+The largest portion of the APE of the mean state is described by the vertical structure of the isopycnal interfaces in the Drake Passage ($60^{\circ}\mathrm{S}$-$40^{\circ}\mathrm{S}$), shown in Figure \ref{fig:NW2_Drake} at longitude $0^{\circ} \mathrm{E}$.
+The mesoscale eddies extract potential energy from the mean state and act to flatten the isopycnals.
+The coarse unparameterized model poorly resolves mesoscale eddies, and consequently, its isopycnals are too steep (Figure \ref{fig:NW2_Drake}(a)).
+Both filtered ZB20 parameterizations and the YBSZ24 parameterization result in reducing the potential energy and better reproducing the isopycnal structure in Drake Passage (Figure \ref{fig:NW2_Drake}(b,c,d)).
+In the same figure, we provide the RMSE values with respect to the high-resolution simulation.
+The biggest improvement is achieved with the ZB20-Reynolds parameterization, which has the lowest RMSE.
+The improvements are visible in the upper ocean in particular, compared to the ZB20-Smooth and the YBSZ24 parameterizations.
+However, the bottom two layers are better represented in the YBSZ24 parameterized run than in the ZB20-based simulations.
+The performance of the filtered ZB20 parameterizations is confirmed according to additional metrics quantifying the mean state.
+These metrics include the RMSE in the vertical structure of isopycnals in three transects; see Table \ref{tab:RMSE_NW2}.
+All parametrized simulations reduce biases, with the ZB20-Reynolds parameterized simulation showing the largest improvement using these metrics.
+When considering the RMSE in the time-mean SSH (Table \ref{tab:RMSE_NW2}), all parametrized models decrease the mean bias, with the YBSZ24 parameterization performing best.
+However, all improvements in the mean state are rather small according to this metric.